A Jerk at One End & a Twitch, Sweep, Pause at the Other

-The jerkbait is a very effective bait for bass when they are chasing baitfish.
+The jerkbait is a very effective bait for spring-time bass.
 It’s primary function is to imitate a dying or dead baitfish.
 Once you understand that, you can tap into it’s true fish catching potential.
 There are two types of jerkbaits, a soft bait and a hard bait.
 I am going to focus on the hard jerkbait.
 Hard jerkbaits come in float, sink, and suspend models.
 The suspend model, the most common, sinks to a particular depth and sustains or suspends at that mid-level of the water column depth.
 As you retrieve, once the lure dives underwater it suspends at the depth you stop cranking.
-This is a big advantage, since suspended bass in the Fall or lethargic bass in Winter are in search mode for easy prey.
+This is a big advantage, since suspended bass in colder water are in search mode for easy prey.
 The suspended bait stays in the strike zone longer, giving the bass time to decide when, where and how to strike.

 An effective approach with this lure is to create an action that mimics a dying baitfish struggling to swim.
 Think of a sluggish fish moving in short darts then floating still as it tries to regain energy to swim again.
 This makes an easy target for bass–especially for the lethargic bass in cold water- since the suspension effectively minimizes striking distance thereby allowing the bass to conserve energy.